 Though Toro is noted for its character-driven red wines, the region does still grow a few varieties of white grapes.
 These include Malvasia and Verdejo.

-You can learn more about other wine regions and the history of wine by following the links on the next page.
+You can learn more about other wine regions and the history of wine by following the links below.